 Donald W. Reynolds National Center on Business Journalism

-The school houses the Donald W. Reynolds National Center for Business Journalism, the nation’s largest professional business journalism training program.
+The nation’s largest professional business journalism training program.
 The center offers ongoing training that helps thousands of journalists improve their coverage of business and the economy.

-The News Co/Lab advances digital media literacy through journalism, education and technology.
-Since launching in November 2017, we have partnered with news organizations and community stakeholders to help people better understand the news and information environment.
+Advancing digital media literacy through journalism, education and technology.
+The News Co/Lab partners with news organizations and community stakeholders to help people better understand the news and information environment.

 Cronkite Global Initiatives

-Cronkite Global Initiatives fosters meaningful connections among Cronkite students, staff and faculty and international media professionals, scholars and citizens.
-Cronkite Global Initiatives fulfills its mission by building bridges of understanding, mutual respect and shared global engagement experiences.
+This initiative fosters meaningful connections among Cronkite students, staff and faculty, international media professionals, scholars and citizens.
+It fulfills its mission by building bridges of understanding, mutual respect and shared global engagement experiences.

 Southwest Borderlands Initiative

-Our Southwest Borderlands Initiative aims to tell the stories of border, immigration and Indigenous issues in the Southwest and beyond through ethical reporting.
-Our students and faculty deeply research and engage in border communities, both in the classroom and in the field.
+Focuses on telling the stories of border, immigration and Indigenous issues in the Southwest and beyond through ethical reporting.
+Students and faculty deeply research and engage in border communities, both in the classroom and in the field.

 Hubert H. Humphrey Fellowship program

-The Cronkite School is home to the only Hubert H. Humphrey Fellowship program in journalism in the United States.
-The State Department program, in partnership with the Institute of International Education, brings mid-career journalists and professional communicators from developing countries to the Cronkite School each year for 10 months.
+A State Department program, in partnership with the Institute of International Education, brings mid-career journalists and professional communicators from developing countries to the Cronkite School each year for 10 months.
+Home to the only Hubert H. Humphrey Fellowship program in journalism in the United States.

 National Center on Disability and Journalism

-The goal of the NCDJ is to provide support and guidance for journalists as they cover people with disabilities.
+Providing support and guidance for journalists as covering people with disabilities.
 Focusing around the journalistic principles of accuracy, fairness and diversity in news coverage.
 Reporters who cover disability issues as a beat and those who may occasionally report on people with disabilities or disability issues may find the center a useful resource for information and the exchange of ideas.
 The National Center on Disability and Journalism (NCDJ) does not advocate a particular point of view.